quantify-os/quantify-scheduler/docs/usage.rst

 ~~~~~~

 Besides the physical location on a device, a pulse is typically applied at a certain frequency.
-A :class:`~quantify.scheduler.resources.ClockResource` can be used to track the phase of a certain transition or simply to ensure the signal ends up at the right frequency.
+A :class:`~quantify_scheduler.resources.ClockResource` can be used to track the phase of a certain transition or simply to ensure the signal ends up at the right frequency.
 Similar to ports, clocks can be associated with qubits by including it in the name, but this is not required to account for non-qubit elements.
 If the frequency of a clock is set to 0 (zero), the pulse is applied at baseband and is assumed to be real-valued.